InvisibleHeart/SeckillDemo/README.md

 # SeckillDemo
-This is a simple learning engineering demo
+This is a simple learning project demo